rijfas/Telephony/README.md

         <img src="https://github.com/shounakmulay/telephony/actions/workflows/Telephony_CI.yml/badge.svg?branch=develop" /></a>
 </p>

-# Telephony
+# Telephony Fix

-## Thank you for checking out the Telephony plugin.
-Unfortunately, this plugin is no longer actively maintained.
+## Fixed version of famous telephony plugin by shounakmulay.dev.

+## I'm not the author of this plugin, this is just a fix package to make it working again

 | :exclamation: This plugin currently only works on Android Platform |
 | ------------------------------------------------------------------ |